 About Kelvedon Hatch – Secret Nuclear Bunker

-There were also spare bunk beds in the tunnel, to help accommodate some of the hundreds of civilian and military personnel that would be stationed here in time of nuclear attack.
+There were also spare bunk beds in the tunnel, to help accommodate some of the hundreds of civilian and military personnel that would be stationed here in a time of a nuclear attack.
 The bunker was built on land requisitioned from the local farmer J.A.Parrish.

 Fundraiser Event Costs